-6.0 Implications : 6.1 Service Users, Patients and Communities: Upon completion, the projects described in the appendix to this report will either enhance the quality and / or condition of the assets available to the people of Shetland, or add to them.
+6.0 Implications: 6.1 Service Users, Patients and Communities: Upon completion, the projects described in the appendix to this report will either enhance the quality and / or condition of the assets available to the people of Shetland, or add to them.
 6.2 Human Resources and Organisational Development: No implications arising directly from this report.
 6.3 Equality, Diversity and Human Rights: No implications arising directly from this report.
 6.4 Legal: No implications arising directly from this report.
 6.5 Finance: The Asset Investment Plan projects, which are currently underway in 2018/19, are detailed in Appendix A and are projected to be £1.1m under budget, resulting in a projected outturn cost of £125.1m.
 Of the total cost, £59.8m will be funded externally, with £65.3m to be funded by the Council.

-1 The budget re-profiling referred to in this report results in an increase in to budget of £878k, offset by the project £835k in resale receipts and addition of £190k on vehicle maintenance. tal expenditure ted increase of 6.6 Assets and Property: Upon completion, the projects descri appendix to this report will either enh and / or condition of the Council's extor add to it. ance the quality 6.7 ICT and new technologies: No implications arising directly from t his report.
-6.8 Environmental: All maintenance and new-build project climate change and carbon manager by embedding energy saving measure environmentally friendly materials in Where possible, assets are repaired where this reduces the carbon footprinew-build.
-Environmental Impact Assets carried out where the nature or scale dictates; the only such project(s) details programme are the new AHS and as Residence. ment for example res and their design. and maintained int associated with sessments are of the project ailed in the 6.9 Risk Management: The main areas of risk are financial in under-spend.
-Regular progress report and the Council enable Members to rinvestment plan. rts to Committee 6.10 Policy and Delegated Authority: The Council's Scheme of Administrate Delegations provides the functions, purposed to the Chief Executive.
-The is principal advisor to the Council on policy and strategy direction and is resimplementation of Council aims and leading the delivery of Best Value and Planning.
-Approval of the financial strategy and is a matter reserved for the Council of the Folicy and Resources Committee Council of the Policy and Resources Committee Council of the Policy and Resources Committee Council of the Council of the Policy and Resources Committee Council of the Council of the Policy and Resources Committee Council of the Council of the Council of the Council of the Policy and Resources Committee Council of the Cou oowers and duties ne Chief Executive all matters of esponsible for the priorities, including d Community d budget framework naving taken advice 6.11 Previously considered by: N/A
+The budget re-profiling referred to in this report results in an increase in to budget of £878k, offset by the project £835k in resale receipts and addition of £190k on vehicle maintenance. tal expenditure ted increase of 6.6 Assets and Property: Upon completion, the projects descri appendix to this report will either enhand / or condition of the Council's exor add to it. ance the quality 6.7 ICT and new technologies: No implications arising directly from t his report.
+6.8 Environmental: All maintenance and new-build projectimate change and carbon manager by embedding energy saving measure environmentally friendly materials in Where possible, assets are repaired where this reduces the carbon footprinew-build.
+Environmental Impact Assecarried out where the nature or scaled dictates; the only such project(s) details programme are the new AHS and as Residence. ment for example res and their design. and maintained int associated with sessments are of the project ailed in the 6.9 Risk Management: The main areas of risk are financial in under-spend.
+Regular progress report and the Council enable Members to rinvestment plan. rts to Committee 6.10 Policy and Delegated Authority: The Council's Scheme of Administrations provides the functions, provides the functions, provided the Chief Executive.
+The isprincipal advisor to the Council on policy and strategy direction and is resimplementation of Council aims and leading the delivery of Best Value and Planning.
+Approval of the financial strategy and is a matter reserved for the Council of the Policy and Resources Committee Council of the Council of the Policy and Resources Committee Council of the Policy and Resources Committee Council of the Council of the Policy and Resources Committee Council of the Council of the Policy and Resources Committee Council of the Counc oowers and duties ne Chief Executive all matters of esponsible for the priorities, including d Community d budget framework naving taken advice 6.11 Previously considered by: N/A